 The German service needs a plain and simple, fair and square catechism.
-Catechism means the instruction in which the heathen who want to be Christians are taught and guided in what they should believe, know, and do, and leave undone, according to the Christian faith. xiii
+Catechism means the instruction in which the heathen who want to be Christians are taught and guided in what they should believe, know, and do, and leave undone, according to the Christian faith.
+13

 The practice of the New Testament Church was not essentially different from that of the Old Testament.
 Instruction by the fathers and, later in history, by the rabbis in the synagogue, preceded participation in the rites of the tabernacle and temple.
-It can be maintained by even a cursory study of church history that never until the dawn of American Revivalism did the Church consider its corporate worship to be an appropriate forum for evangelization.
+It can be maintained by even a cursory study of church history that never until the dawn of American Revivalism did the church consider its corporate worship to be an appropriate forum for evangelization.
 Rather, it understood that initiation into the Christian faith was accomplished more easily through some form of education.

 It stands to reason that worship, which is essentially an inter-action between God and his people, is not going to work well as a replacement for witness, which is essentially an action by God towards people who are not his.
 Think of the vast difference between worship and witness.
 Worship expects a response and is formed in such a way as to demand a response.
 Witness, while it prays for a response, accepts only what the Holy Spirit creates.
-Because worship involves believers, it sets a full banquet of God's Means of Grace.
+Because worship involves believers, it sets a full banquet of God's means of grace.
 Imagine trying to witness to a non-believer by means of Baptism and the Supper!
 Worship includes a review of all God's sacred secrets.
 Witness demands simplicity and clarity.
-Consider the vast differences between the Letter to the (believing) Hebrews and Peter's Pentecost sermon to unbelieving Hebrews.
+Consider the vast differences between the letter to the (believing) Hebrews and Peter's Pentecost sermon to unbelieving Hebrews.
 Consider as well the difference between Peter's sermon and Paul's witness to the Greeks at the Areopagus.

 The point is that the objectives of corporate worship and evangelism are not the same.
 Therefore, the forms and methods used to reach these objectives cannot be the same, either.
 No teacher worth his salt would dream of using a twenty minute discourse, emptied of questions and visual aids, to implant Bible teachings on the minds of a classroom full of energetic fourth graders.

 But the worship leader understands that a sermon works very well for reviewing God's truth and for motivating God's people, especially since the people at worship come from various stages of life and are at various ages and educational levels.
 In the same way, the wise worship leader does not give to the churched what is essential for the unchurched, and the wise evangelist does not give to the unchurched what is essential for the churched.
-Worship is leitourgia; witness is kerygma.
+Worship is $\lambda ειτουργία$; witness is κήρυγμα.
 Both are essential in the faith-walk of the disciple, but each is essential at a different point in that walk.
 Church planters need to come to grips with the difference between the two, both as to objective and methods.

-Does this mean that pastors and evangelism committee members ought to stand guard at the doors of their churches and refuse entrance to any unchurched or non-WELS visitor?
+Does this mean that outreach-explorers ought to stand guard at the doors of their rented public school gymnasiums and refuse entrance to any unchurched or non-WELS visitor?
 Of course not.
-It does mean that we ought not put too many of our outreach eggs into the corporate worship basket.
+It does mean that we ought not put too many of our outreach eggs into the corporate worship basket - and this is advice not just for church planters but for pastors of established congregations, too.